rorosaurus/gba-sp-usb-c/README.md

 This design is compatible with [3.5mm headphone jack mods](https://github.com/rorosaurus/gba-sp-headphone-jack)!
 That means my PCB will not block the other pins you need from the default charging port pads on the Game Boy's motherboard.

+# Disclaimer

+Modify your console at your own risk!
+This product is provided "as is", with no warranty - express or implied.
+That said, if you have any issues or questions, don't hesitate to reach out!

 # Installation

 ## - Test before you install!